 Still in Infancy!

 The case for coffee is good.
-Even though research on the subject is still in its infancy, the studies are continuing to prove the benefits of coffee and caffeine intake on mental and physical health.
+Even though research on the subject is still in its infancy, the studies are continuing to prove the benefits of coffee and caffeine have on mental and physical health.
 So go ahead, fill up that 4th or 5th cup of the day and enjoy the comfort and satisfaction that coffee has to give.